sakanomichi/SillyTavern-Ghostfinder/README.md

 - Review all conversation segments at a glance using the panel
 - Efficiently navigate long roleplays with many hidden system messages or swipes

+## Troubleshooting

+If the extension isn't working:

+1. Open the browser console (F12) and look for `[Ghostfinder]` messages
+2. Enable debug logging in the extension settings
+3. Verify all files are in the correct directory
+4. Try clearing your browser cache

 ## Tips

 - Use the **refresh button** in the panel after hiding/unhiding messages beyond pagination
 - Access the panel from the **Extensions menu** even when the lantern button is hidden
 - The panel shows **all** boundaries (even unloaded ones), while the lantern button navigates through loaded boundaries
+- Enable **debug logging** to see detailed information about boundary detection and navigation

 ## Credits